 With ever-improving sensors and aerial technology, the ability to identify patterns, recognize anomalies, and provide accurate analysis through aerial data has never been better.
 DroneBase Insights Roof Reports, and the Insights Platforms for Solar & Wind, are just a few examples of DroneBase technology utilizing aerial data to provide key stakeholders with actionable insights.

-To find out more about how your business can benefit from integrating aerial data into your workflows to simplify inspections, visit the solutions page.
+To find out more about how your business can benefit from integrating aerial data into your workflows to simplify inspections, visit the technology page.